ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 **Example**

 Creating a table on multiple servers.
-After the replica's root directory is lost, the table will attach as read-only as metadata is missing.
+After the replica's metadata in ZooKeeper is lost, the table will attach as read-only as metadata is missing.
 The last query needs to execute on every replica.

 ```sql
 CREATE TABLE test(n UInt32)